ravindu644/Android-Kernel-Tutorials/README.md

    - Starting to get deprecated in ACK, since `linux-4.19.y` branch already reaching EoL (End of Life) state, with last Linux 4.19.325

 3. **GKI 1.0**:
-   - Android's first generation of the Generic Kernel Image, starts and also ends from kernel version **5.4**.
+   - Android's first generation of the Generic Kernel Image, starting with kernel version **5.4**.
+   - This first generation of GKI only have android11-5.4 and android12-5.4 branch and Google announced that GKI 1.0 is deprecated.
-   - The first generation of GKI is not yet matured as second generation of GKI.
+   - The first generation of GKI is not yet matured as second generation of GKI, as its failed to reach GKI project goals.
    - These kernels are considered as **device-specific**, but more commonized, depends on how OEMs and SoCs Manufacturer treat them.
    - SoC Manufacturers often modify GKI 1.0 kernel to add their SoC features.
 From this modifications, the term **Mediatek GKI (mGKI)** and **Qualcomm GKI (qGKI)** exist.